iWHOswald/PyXRD-Plotter/README.md

 <b>Tweaking your graph</b>

+The loaded in data will automatically populate the properties on the lefthand side based on the algorithm's calculation to most accurately display the data.
+These should be considered starting points when modifying these values further.

 <b>Note: Any changes require clicking the "update graph" button.</b>

 1. To modify x or y range, simply specify the values you want in the entry boxes provided.
+2. To turn on specific tick mark styles, check the x or y (or both) boxes to modify the tick spacing.
+3. (optional) If you have hkl ticks to load in, you can turn them on or off, as well as modify they location relative to the data by changing the entry value.
 2. To disable the difference curve, check "disable difference curve"
 3. To move the difference curve (to avoid having too much whitespace or overlapping with the data curve), specify a value in the entry box.
 Use negative values to move the curve lower.
-4. To set one of the 3 specific template layouts, click "choose layout" button and select the type desired.
+4. To set one of the 3 specific template layouts, click "Setup graph layout" button and select the type desired. (not working yet)

 <b>Saving your graph as an image</b>
 1. Click "save graph" button.
 Currently supports exporting as .png file.
 2. Figure will be trimmed to make sure there is no extra whitespace on the margins.

 <b>misc notes:</b>

 File format that are currently accepted are text files containing unmodified TOPAS exported data (for difference, data, and fit curves), and then hkl-containing text files.

-Future modifications features: allow multiple graphs, export as pdf or eps, modify major/minor ticks, the different layouts
+<b>Future changes</b>

+1. Allow scaling of graph aspect ratio
+2. Allow multiple plots
+3. Include labels for data